 An abused spouse or the parent of an abused child does not have to get a divorce to get a court's help.
 Even if you are not married, you can still get help from a court if you are being abused.
-The court can issue a "protective order" to protect the person being abused
+The court can issue a "protective order" to protect the person being abused from the abuser.

-If you have already filed for a divorce, the court in charge of your divorce can also issue a protective order. from the abuser.
 The protective order will require the abuser to stay away from you and your child, could limit phone calls and require the abuser to support you (without seeing or contacting you).
 A protective order also will make it easier for the police to protect you or your child.
 If you want to get a protective order, then visit your county's courthouse and ask where to apply for a protective order.
 The police may also be able to tell you, as can the Texas Council on Family Violence, listed on page 66.
 There is no cost for a protective order.